U.S. Route 30: Oregon

-The western terminus of US 30 is at an intersection with U.S. Route 101 at the southern end of the Astoria–Megler Bridge in downtown Astoria, Oregon, approximately 5 mi from the Pacific Ocean.
-It heads east to Portland, where it uses a short section of freeway built for the canceled Interstate 505.
-From there it heads around the north side of downtown on Interstate 405 and Interstate 5 to reach Interstate 84 (I‑84).
-Most of the rest of the route is concurrent with I‑84, with only about 70 mi, under 1/5 of its remaining length, off the freeway, mainly on old alignments.
+The western terminus of US 30 is at an intersection with US 101 at the southern end of the Astoria–Megler Bridge in downtown Astoria, Oregon, approximately 5 mi from the Pacific Ocean.
+It heads east to Portland, where it uses a short section of freeway built for the canceled I-505.
+From there, it heads around the north side of downtown on I-405 and I-5 to reach I-84.
+Most of the rest of the route is concurrent with I‑84, with only about 70 mi, under a fifth of its remaining length, off the freeway, mainly on old alignments.

 Idaho

 Upon entering Idaho, US 30 runs along its old surface route through Fruitland and New Plymouth before joining I‑84.
 It leaves at Bliss and soon crosses the Snake River, running south of it through Twin Falls and Burley before crossing it again and rejoining I‑84.
-At the split with Interstate 86 (I‑86), US 30 continues east with I‑86 almost to its end at Pocatello.
-US 30 cuts southeast through downtown Pocatello to Interstate 15, where it heads south to McCammon.
-There it exits and heads east and southeast into Wyoming, not paralleling an Interstate highway for the first time since Portland.
+At the split with I-86, US 30 continues east with I‑86 almost to its end at Pocatello.
+US 30 cuts southeast through downtown Pocatello to I-15, where it heads south to McCammon.
+There, it exits and heads east and southeast into Wyoming, not paralleling an Interstate Highway for the first time since Portland.

 Wyoming

-In Wyoming, US 30 heads southeast through Kemmerer to Granger, where it joins Interstate 80 across the southern part of the state.
+In Wyoming, US 30 heads southeast through Kemmerer to Granger, where it joins I-80 across the southern part of the state.
 It is also here that it joins the historic Lincoln Highway.
 As in the previous two states, US 30 remains with the Interstate highway for most of its path, only leaving for the old route in the following places: